 What do visitors think when visiting the museum?

-Visitors to the Museum have up to 70% foreigners.
-They came here to learn about the wars in Vietnam, to understand more about irreparable losses of the Vietnamese people.
+The percentage of foreign visitors to the Museum is up to 70%.
+They have come here to learn about the wars in Vietnam, to understand more about the irreparable losses of the Vietnamese people.
 The general feeling of visitors is emotion and sympathy.
 Dozens of feeling books of visitors are also very precious and meaningful artifacts at the Museum.
 Among the thousands of emotion lines saved at the museum, a guest from Switzerland wrote: “I come from a beautiful country that never knew about war, have an opinion: All politicians and the leaders who are planning to the war and the people who involved in the war should visit the Museum.
 Hope they should reconsider!
 Peace, peace, peace.”